 Cons: May have passion and experience in the field of nutrition, but may or may not have professional educational background in nutrition which can become a liability for them and a risky situation you for you and your well-being.
 They also may have general nutrition knowledge but lack professional skills and skill sets of coaching.

 My Take: I’ve known some kick-ass “nutritionists”.
 They love what they do, they just want to help people and have an impact, however they are usually not equipped to help with big problems due to lack of professional education and skillset.
-Then I’ve known others that really spend a lot of time educating themselves on nutrition but not enough in the realm of coaching and behavioral change which is the secret sauce to their success!
-So you want to do your due diligence surrounding their extra certifications, otherwise, their approach and belief systems on what works for an individual will be limited to their own personal experiences which is completely irresponsible, lacks merit, and limits your success rate.
+Then I’ve known others that really spend a lot of time educating themselves on nutrition but not enough in the realm of coaching and behavioral change which is once again – the secret sauce to success!
+So you want to do your due diligence surrounding their extra certifications and testimonials, otherwise, their approach and belief systems on what works for an individual may be limited to their own personal experiences which is completely irresponsible, lacks merit, and limits your success rate.

-Pros: Uses a holistic, dietary and non-dietary approaches to food and body struggles, along with coaching, support, and education to help with successful application.
+Pros: Often uses a holistic, dietary and non-dietary approaches to food and body struggles, along with coaching, support, and education to help with successful application.